Top 11 Activated Charcoal Beauty Treatment Recipes

 Mix equal parts (50/50) arrowroot and charcoal.
 You can vary the shade by adding more or less charcoal.
 You can adjust the shade by adding more charcoal to make it darker or more arrowroot to make it lighter.
 It is very customizable.

-A second option but doesn't allow for as much customization is just using the charcoal powder straight.
+A second option that doesn't allow for as much customization is just using the charcoal powder straight.
 It's a great alternative for sensitive eyes.